frankkhiem/YSC-Frontend/README.md

-# Fronend Project for Your Sync Contacts
+# Frontend Project for Your Sync Contacts